 - BA Political Science (Honors), University of Oklahoma - May 2014</p>Master's of Public Administration, American University - May 2018</p>Ph.D.
 Public Administration & Policy, American University - (expected) May 2019

-Brandon Ranallo-Benavidez is a PhD student in the Department of Public Administration and Policy at American University.
+Brandon Ranallo-Benavidez is a Doctoral Candidate in the Department of Public Administration and Policy at American University.

-In addition to his research, Ranallo-Benavidez's dedication to teaching and mentoring students has been reinforced during his PhD studies.
-He was afforded the selective opportunity to tutor microeconomics, statistics, quantitative methods, and econometrics courses.
-Additionally, Brandon was privileged to be selected by his Department to be an adjunct instructor of record for the Spring 2017 undergraduate "Introduction to Public Administration and Governance" course.
+In addition to his research, Brandon's dedication to teaching and mentoring students has been reinforced during his PhD studies.
+He was afforded the selective opportunity to tutor microeconomics, statistics, quantitative research methods, and econometrics courses.
+Additionally, Brandon was privileged to be selected by his Department to be the instructor of record for the Spring 2017 undergraduate "Introduction to Public Administration and Governance" course.

-These experiences have solidified Ranallo-Benavidez's commitment to his research as well as his teaching and mentoring.
+These experiences have solidified Brandon’s commitment to his research as well as his teaching and mentoring.